[Kushimoto, Shionomisaki] I tried using the refreshment leave system [The southernmost point of Honshu]

 This is Ohara from the Technical Sales Department

-This time, we will introduce the highlights of a two-day, one-night trip to Kushimoto/Shionomisaki in Wakayama Prefecture, the southernmost tip of Honshu, using Beyond's employee benefit program, "Refresh Vacation."
+This time, I'll be sharing some of the highlights from my 2-day, 1-night trip to Kushimoto/Shionomisaki in Wakayama Prefecture, the southernmost point of Honshu, using Beyond's employee benefit program, "Refresh Leave."

-is a system that grants members who have been with Beyond for more than five years two weeks of leave plus a 100,000 yen merit bonus every five years
+Incidentally, Beyond's refresh leave system is a program where members who have been with Beyond for more than 5 years2 weeks of leave + a 100,000 yen bonus every 5 yearsare granted

 ▼For more information on Beyond's Refreshing Vacation, click here▼